 Unfortunately, the women in Mom’s family all more than make up for that absence.
 Even the skinny ones have more than their fair share of derriere.

 As a kid, I often wondered if I was adopted.
 It really bothered me for a while that I just never seemed to fit in with everyone else.
 Now that I’m older, I’ve noticed just enough similarities to know that I really am related to these people, but not enough similarities to feel quite like I fit in.

-And then, a few weeks ago, I found this picture.
+And then, a few weeks ago, I found this picture of my Aunt Ida.

 Hot damn, maybe I wasn’t switched at birth!

 I really don’t mind looking like my Aunt Ida.
 In fact, it makes me pretty happy.
 I always had a special connection with Ida.